medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 docker run hello-world
 ```

 Now that we know Docker is set up, let's start our CouchDB container.

+#### CouchDB Setup in CHT 3.x
 Note this will run in the background and store its data in `/home/YOUR-USER/cht-docker`.
 The login for your CHT instance will be `medic` and the password will be `password`:

 ```shell
 docker run -d -p 5984:5984 -p 5986:5986 --name medic-couchdb -e COUCHDB_USER=medic -e COUCHDB_PASSWORD=password -v ~/cht-docker/local.d:/opt/couchdb/data -v ~/cht-docker/local.d:/opt/couchdb/etc/local.d apache/couchdb:2